GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 * Client-server : the staple good practice of a web based system.

 ## 2.7 Deployment view
-This diagram purpose is to show the hardware components of our system and where the code is going to run.\newline
+This diagram purpose is to show the hardware components of our system and where the code is going to run.
+The deployment of the component to communicate the number of plugs available in the stations has been ignored in this diagram on purpose due to its simplicity.\newline

 ![](./deployment/diagram.png){#id .class width=100% height=100%}\